 How TOKAY Ultimate went from ZERO to 2502 email sign-ups in a couple of weeks.
 And in the process, 143% of their Kickstarter funding target.

 Best of all.
 This was done with zero paid acquisition – Kudos to them!

-TOKAY Ultimate — a brand new company with zero customers and zero friends in high places, somehow convinced thousands of people to hand over their email addresses.
+TOKAY Ultimate — a brand new company with zero customers and zero friends in high places, somehow convinced plus 2,000 people to hand over their email addresses.

-All it took was some smart thinking and the use Maître to rocket their email list by 2500… in just 4 weeks.
+All it took was some smart thinking and the use of a viral campaign with Maître to rocket their email list by 2500… in just 4 weeks.